goobta/fractal_prints/README.md

 # fractal_prints
-Repository of my 3D prints of Fractal Designs
+Repository of my 3D prints and laser cuts / engraves of Fractals